Judge Steve Harvey

 Judge Steve Harvey is an American arbitration-based reality court comedy show hosted by Steve Harvey.
 The series premiered on ABC on January 4, 2022.
 Unlike most courtroom programming which airs in the daytime television bracket, Judge Steve Harvey airs in prime time.
 Also in contrast to most courtroom programming, which typically airs a new episode for each weekday, Judge Steve Harvey takes the approach of a sitcom television schedule, airing one new episode per week.

 Casting for Judge Steve Harvey was conducted in September 2021 and filming for the series ran from October to November 2021.
 The show is produced by Den of Thieves in association with Disney Branded Television.

-In April 2022, the series was renewed for a second season.
+In April 2022, the series was renewed for a second season, which premiered on May 9, 2023.

 On-air feel and format

 Episode openings

-The courtroom set takes on a ritzy, majestic display, Harvey's bench extending vastly from one side to the other, taking up most of the courtroom.
-In similar vein, the courtroom is filled with flashy spotlights with Harvey wielding a gold-colored gavel, and the program's opening theme decorated with extravagant pomp and circumstance.
-As part of the title sequence, Harvey introduces himself show-offishly while talking the talk: he declares his judicial handling is without the need of legal degrees or law backgrounds, just his unique brand of commonsense.
+The show take place in a courtroom set, Harvey's bench extends from one side to the other, taking up most of the courtroom.
+Harvey wields a gold-colored gavel.
+As part of the title sequence, Harvey introduces himself: he declares his judicial handling is without the need of legal degrees or law backgrounds, just his unique brand of common sense.
 Harvey adds to that how he has transcended the wearing of a judge's robe, instead, donning a swanky all-black suit.
-A grand entrance into the courtroom follows the title sequence in which the walls of the courtroom separate for Harvey to enter through, smoke filling the scene around him.
-Rubin Ervin hypes up the crowd and introduces Harvey with emphatic expression as raucous music sounds.
+An entrance into the courtroom follows the title sequence in which the walls of the courtroom separate for Harvey to enter through, smoke filling the room.
+Rubin Ervin introduces Harvey with music.